My Ding-a-Ling

 "My Ding-a-Ling" is a novelty song written and recorded by Dave Bartholomew.
 It was covered by Chuck Berry in 1972 and became his only number-one Billboard Hot 100 single in the United States.
-Later that year, in a much, much longer unedited form, it was included on the album The London Chuck Berry Sessions.
-Guitarist Onnie McIntyre and drummer Robbie McIntosh who later that year went on to form the Average White Band, played on the single along with Nic Potter of Van der Graaf Generator on bass.
+Later that year, a longer version was included on the album The London Chuck Berry Sessions.
+Guitarist Onnie McIntyre and Robbie McIntosh, a drummer who later formed the Average White Band, played on the single along with Nic Potter of the British band Van der Graaf Generator on bass.